se-edu/addressbook-level2/README.md

 ### Navigate code efficiently `[LO-CodeNavigation]`
 The `AddressBook.java` code is too big to navigate by scrolling.
-Navigating code using shortcuts is a more efficient option.
+Navigating code using IDE shortcuts is a more efficient option.
-For example, <kbd>F3</kbd> will navigate to the definition of the method/variable at the cursor.
+For example, <kbd>F3</kbd> will navigate to the definition of the method/field at the cursor.

 ##### Ex : Learn to navigate code using shortcuts
 Learn some Eclipse code navigation shortcuts
-(you can use Web resources like [this one](https://www.shortcutworld.com/en/win/Eclipse.html)this one).
+(you can use Web resources like [this one](https://www.shortcutworld.com/en/win/Eclipse.html)).
-For example, how to,
+For example, learn the shortcuts to,
   * go to the definition of a method
   * go back to the previous location
   * view the documentation of a method from where the method is being used, without navigating to the method itself
   * find where a method/field is being used
+  * ...

 ### Use a debugger `[LO-Debugging]`